WinSQL » Knowledge base

 Often users have to move an Installed version of WinSQL from one

 machine to another.
-Following steps applies to all editions of WinSQL.
+The following steps applies to all editions of WinSQL.

 - Install WinSQL on your newer machine.